Baruun-Urt: Transportation

-The Baruun-Urt Airport (UUN/ZMBU) has paved runway and cars.
+The Baruun-Urt Airport (UUN/ZMBU) has unpaved runway and cars.
 There is a charter flight connecting the city to the capital when there are passengers.
 Usually MIAT Mongolian Airlines, it does not fly to remote provinces especially to Sukhbaatar province but other two local airlines sometimes do.
 Recently some small airlines which has up to 8 seats started flying to suburban areas.

 Climate

 Baruun-Urt experiences a cold semi-arid climate (Köppen BSk) with long, very dry, frigid winters and short, very warm summers.